 Personalized welcome messages set the stage for a customer’s experience on your site.
 First impressions are everything, and your first impression is your welcome message.

-You can personalize your welcome message by adjusting the language to fit the culture of a certain area, directly address your customers according to their location, or adjust the messaging to let your customers know you know where they’re visiting from in a subtler way.
+You can personalize your welcome message by adjusting the language to fit the culture of a certain area, directly addressing your customers according to their location, or adjusting the messaging to let your customers know you know where they’re visiting from in a subtler way.

 Location-specific landing pages

 Combine geo-targeted ads with geo-customized landing pages.
 Together, they’re a powerhouse.
 When customers click on geo-targeted ads, they’ll be taken directly to a geo-targeted landing page.
 This landing page should display content relevant to their location-specific interests.
 You can tailor the landing page to fit the audience you used to target the ad.
 That way, you know your landing page is designed to sell to the customers who are clicking.

 The purchasing process should be as frictionless as possible for your customers.
 Category pages group like products together on one page, making it easier for customers to browse through what they’re looking for.
 You can create custom category pages based on the interests of a specific geographic customer group.
 You can also use the purchase behavior of those customers to select which products appear at the top of the category pages.

 Customizing your product page can lead to increased conversions.
 There are many ways to do this, but here are a few of our favorites:

 Customer testimonials are known to boost conversions when displayed on product pages, and geographic personalization magnifies this effect.
 Customers are automatically more likely to trust people who feel similar to them.
 If you display testimonials from other local customers, you can harness this added trust to make more conversions.